ahmed-sorour1/Data-Augmentation-for-Object-Detection/README.md

 # Data-Augmentation-for-Object-Detection

-This Code is for doing Data Augmentation for Object Detection Task.

-It can Handle the bounding boxes for the augmentated image greatly.

-You just specifiy folder path for the image, labels and save dir in your drive and everything will work good.

-This code just doing: \n
-**Horizontal Flip** \n
-**Vertical Flip** \n
-**Rotation** \n
+This code performs data augmentation for object detection tasks, handling bounding boxes for the augmented images effectively.
+The augmentations included are:

+- Horizontal Flip
+- Vertical Flip
+- Rotation

+## How to Use

+1. **Specify folder paths:**
+   - Image folder path
+   - Labels folder path
+   - Save directory on your drive

+2. **Run the code:** The script will process the images and save the augmented versions with adjusted bounding boxes.

 Feel free to edit the code based on your needs.